The Vans x Van Gogh Sneaker Collaboration Will Turn Your Feet Into Works Of Art

-The Vans x Van Gogh Sneaker Collection Makes Getting Dressed A Fine Art
+The Vans x Van Gogh Museum Sneaker Collection Makes Getting Dressed A Fine Art

 Featuring an array of clothing and sneakers as well as backpacks and hats, the collection was created in partnership with the Van Gogh Museum Amsterdam.
 Four of the painter's most iconic works were selected to be reworked into sartorial form, including Almond Blossom, Skull, Sunflowers, and Van Gogh's self portrait.
 According to Vans' website, the brand worked closely with the Van Gogh Museum team to select pieces that speak "to the creative ethos of Vans’ design as well as personal moments from the artist familial history."
 One style, which centers on Van Gogh's drawing, Old Vineyard with Peasant Woman, even features excerpts and illustrations from letters that Van Gogh sent to his brother, Theo.
 Personal style at it's coolest?